 A CFTA would likely have a small net economic effect on the United States because of the relatively small size of Colombia as a trading partner when compared to others partners and regions.
 Colombia's gross domestic product (GDP) in 2007 was \$173 billion, approximately 1.2% of U.S. GDP (\$13.8 trillion in 2007).
 The United States currently extends duty-free treatment to selected imports from Colombia under the Andean Trade Preference Act (ATPA), a regional trade preference program that expires on December 31, 2008.
-Approximately 90% of U.S. imports from Colombia enter the United States duty-free, while U.S. exports to

-Colombia face duties up to 20%.
+Approximately 90% of U.S. imports from Colombia enter the United States duty-free, while U.S. exports to Colombia face duties up to 20%.
 Economic studies on the impact of a U.S.-Colombia free trade agreement (FTA) have found that, upon full implementation of an agreement, the impact on the United States would be positive but very small.
 In the absence of a CFTA, and if the ATPA is not renewed, many Colombian products entering the U.S. market would be subject to higher duties.
 Since 1996, the U.S. trade balance with Colombia went from a surplus to a deficit of \$1.4 billion in 2007.
 The dominant U.S. import from Colombia is crude oil, followed by coal, and coffee, while the leading U.S. export items are corn (maize), automatic data processing machine parts and accessories, and vinyl chloride.

-U.S.-Panama Trade Promotion Agreement.
+U.S.-Panama Trade Promotion Agreement

 On June 28, 2007, representatives of the United States and Panama signed a free trade agreement (FTA) after two and a half years and ten rounds of negotiations.
 Negotiations concluded on December 16, 2006, with an understanding that further changes to labor, environment, and intellectual property rights (IPR) chapters would be made pursuant to detailed congressional input.
-These changes were agreed to in late June 2007, clearing the way for the proposed FTA's signing in time to be considered under the expiring TPA.
+These changes were agreed to in late June 2007, clearing the way for the proposed FTA's signing in time to be considered under the "fast-track" rules in the expiring TPA legislation.
+Panama's legislature ratified the FTA 58 to 4 on July 11, 2007, but consideration in the U.S. Congress has been delayed for various reasons.
 The proposed U.S.-Panama FTA incorporates changes based on principles outlined in the "New Trade Policy for America," which requires that both countries adopt as fully enforceable commitments the five basic labor rights defined in the United Nations International Labor Organization's (ILO) Fundamental Principles and Rights at Work and its Follow-up (1998) Declaration, numerous multilateral environmental agreements (MEAs), and pharmaceutical IPR provisions that potentially may hasten Panama's access to generic drugs.